Idaho Counseling License Requirements

 Idaho Counseling Career and Salary Information

-Idaho has the highest concentration of rehabilitation counselors per capita of any other state in the country, accounting for 2.14 counselors per thousand jobs for a total of 1,510 employed.5 In most reported counseling areas, counselors working in Idaho have salaries comparable to those in neighboring states to the east (Montana and Wyoming).2-6 Of the counseling practice areas reported, the highest average annual salaries were reported for the 1,540 counselors in substance abuse, behavioral disorder, and mental health counseling ($46,920) and the 1,420 working in educational, guidance, school, and vocational counseling ($43,660).2,4
+Idaho has the fifth-highest concentration of rehabilitation counselors per capita in the country, with 1.55 counselors per thousand jobs for a total of 1,170 employed.4 Of the counseling practice areas tracked, the highest average annual salaries were reported for marriage and family therapists ($53,870) and substance abuse, behavioral disorder, and mental health counselors ($53,630).1,2

 The rapid pace of population growth in Idaho could be a good sign for future counseling job opportunities.
-According to long term estimates from Projections Central, Idaho is expected to add around 590 jobs by the year 2026.7 Educational, guidance, school, and vocational could add 200 new jobs (15.5% growth), while mental health counseling and rehabilitation counseling are both expected to add 150 new positions (18.1% and 8.6% growth respectively).7
+According to long term estimates from Projections Central, Idaho is expected to add around 960 jobs by the year 2030.6 Substance abuse, behavioral disorder, and mental health counseling could add 370 new jobs (19.9% growth) while educational, guidance, school, and vocational counseling as well as rehabilitation counseling are both expected to add 430 new positions (14.7% and 13.1% growth respectively).6

 Counseling Associations in Idaho